 - Llanberis Path – this route is about 9 miles (14.5kkm).
 It is popular with people who have not visited before as it is a gradual climb to the summit of Snowdon.

-- Pyg Track – this is one of the routes that starts from the Pen y Pass car park.
-It is about 7 miles (11km) with a steep start.
-This route joins with the Miners’ track before the summit.
+- Pyg Track – this route starts from the Pen y Pass car park.
+It is about 7 miles (11km) with a steep start and joins with the Miners’ track before the summit.

 - Miners’ Track – another path from the Pen y Pass car park.
 This route is about 8 miles (13km) and starts with a gradual ascent, though it then becomes much steeper towards the end.

-- Watkin Path – this one is my personal favourite.
-You start from the Pont Bethania car park, from where you take the 8 mile (13 km) to the summit from Nant Gwynant.
+- Watkin Path – my personal favourite.
+You start from the Pont Bethania car park, from where you take the 8 miles (13 km) to the summit from Nant Gwynant.

 - Rhyd Ddu Path – this is generally a quieter route.
-The 8.5 mile (12km) path starts from the Rhyd Ddu car park and near the top, you follow a narrow ridge.
+The 8.5 miles (12km) path starts from the Rhyd Ddu car park and near the top, you follow a narrow ridge.

 Other routes include the infamous Crib Goch (3.1 miles/5km), which forms part of the Snowdon Horseshoe.
 South Ridge (8 miles/13km) is a quiet trail with great views.
 Another path is Over Y Lilwedd (4 miles/6.6km), which forms the other half of the Snowdon Horseshoe.